Don't be fooled by potentially misleading offers and notices from private companies

 We also encourage you to contact your state consumer protection authorities.
 Many states, if not all, have the authority to issue investigative subpoenas and file complaints against companies engaged in misleading practices directed toward state residents.

-The USPTO is not an enforcement agency, and we don’t have the legal authority to stop private companies from sending trademark-related offers and notices.
-But we can raise awareness and work closely with the Department of Justice, the Federal Trade Commission, and the United States Postal Inspection Service to combat the problem.
+The USPTO is not an enforcement agency.
+We don’t have the legal authority to stop private companies from sending trademark-related offers and notices, nor can we sue or prosecute entities that defraud or attempt to defraud our applicants and registrants.
+However, we can raise awareness and work closely with the Department of Justice, the Federal Trade Commission, and the United States Postal Inspection Service to combat the problem.

 Yes.
 To educate the public and help trademark owners identify these potentially misleading offers and notices, we publicly post some solicitations that we receive complaints about.
 Please click on the names below to see an image of the listed entity's solicitation.
 None of these examples are official U.S. government or international governmental notices.